-- Students are made aware upon commencement of a programme/stage which modules are assessed by examination.
+- 1. Students are made aware upon commencement of a programme/stage which modules are assessed by examination.
 Examination dates are set.
-These are indicated on the course calendar. - Approximately two months prior to the scheduled date examination papers and assessment rubrics are drafted by the Year Coordinator and submitted to the Course Director for approval. - 3.
-On approval of the Course Director, draft papers are forwarded to the External Examiner(s) for review and comment (by registered post). - On receipt of External Examiner(s) comments, papers and assessment rubrics are finalised and approved by the Course Director. - 5.
+These are indicated on the course calendar. - 2.
+Approximately two months prior to the scheduled date examination papers and assessment rubrics are drafted by the Tutor/Assessor. - On approval of the Course Director, draft papers are forwarded to the External Examiner(s) for review and comment (by registered post). - 4.
+On receipt of External Examiner(s) comments, papers and assessment rubrics are finalised and approved by the Course Director. - 5.
 Students undertake Examinations at designated venues. - 6.
 The procedure for the marking and grading of exams is the same as that used for assignments.